You can only visit us with a reservation.

 • walking to the Execution Area (without a tour guide);

-• arranging a talk by a guest speaker.
+• arranging a meeting with a guest speaker.

 If you would like more information about these activities and the costs, please contact us.